by Andrew Robinson

 (P. D. Smith, The Times Literary Supplement)

---read a feature ("How Britain saved Einstein") in BBC History Magazine
+--read my feature ("How Britain saved Einstein") in BBC History Magazine

 (translated into twelve languages, including Chinese, Japanese, Korean and Taiwanese; a bestseller)

---read a related letter from Cartier-Bresson to AR
+--read a related letter from Cartier-Bresson to me

 (History Today)